 Up-dates are posted quarterly.

-The volatile stock market is no comparison to the current RDC Trendicator Index, which is consistently trending upward!
-Most encouraging is the fact that both the 3:12 index AND the 12:12 index are trending over the 2016 rate of change.
+Our current indicators continue to maintain consistant growth over 2017 numbers.
+Both the 3:12 index AND the 12:12 index are trending over the 2017 rate of change.
 Comparing year-to-year data can be dangerous – especially since we have been in such a trough the past few years.
 However, the continuing upswing makes the numbers more and more convincing.

 Job Openings and Voluntary Quit rates are on the upswing, and manufacturing capacity actually pointed upward.
 Unemployment rates remain as low as can be expected.
 In spite of the good news, Job Seekers continue to face many challenges on the job front.
 There are many explanations surfacing.
 Our belief is that between technology improvements and outsourcing to contractors, many jobs have simply disappeared.
 In addition, hiring managers are being oh-so-particular about obtaining extremely specific skills and/or backgrounds and waiting until the so-called “perfect” candidate appears.

 Job Seekers must remain aggressive in their search for new opportunities.
 New opportunities are out there, but it may take super hard work to find them.
-The word for this quarter: Dig – Job Search Tasks – dig deeper into your research channels to find the right company, the right position, and the right approach to land your next opportunity.
-Dig – your Job Search Hours – deeper to stretch your day and really focus on your daily tasks.
-Dig – your Downtime – deeper to take advantage of new opportunities for rest, exercise, and activities which will add to your experience and qualifications and increase your value opportunities.
+The word for this quarter: Seek – Job Search Tasks – seek additional research channels and networks to find the right organizations, the right position, and the right approach to land your next opportunity.
+Seek – opportunities to stretch your Job Search Hours – and really focus on your daily tasks.
+Seek – Downtime Opportunities – rest, exercise, and activities which will add to your experience and qualifications and increase your value opportunities.

 RDC Hiring Edge can help you – Just give us a call!